Wart: Types

-Cause
+Causes

-Warts are caused by the human papilloma virus (HPV).
-There are about 130 known types of human papilloma viruses.
-HPV infects the squamous epithelium, usually of the skin or genitals, but each HPV type is typically only able to infect a few specific areas on the body.
+Warts are caused by the human papillomavirus (HPV).
+There are about 130 known types of human papillomaviruses.
+HPV infects the squamous epithelium, usually of the skin or genitals.
+Each HPV type is typically only able to infect a few specific areas of the body.
 Many HPV types can produce a benign growth, often called a "wart" or "papilloma", in the area they infect.
 Many of the more common HPV and wart types are listed below.